sriyalj/Python-RestAPI/README.md

                    }
 ```
 ### Java Script file which utilizes Fetch API
-This file contains Java Script Fetch API calls to the above 3 services and the response from the API calls are printed out to the console.
+**FetchJS.js** contains Java Script Fetch API calls to the above 3 services and the response from the API calls are printed out to the console.

 This Java script code was tested on NodeJS platform.
 Since NodeJS doesn't support fetch function node-fetch library is used.